acm-allegheny/organization-website/README.md

 ## Configuration Files

-### Sitemap and Search Configuration
+### Sitemap Configuration

-The website uses two JSON files for search functionality and site navigation:
+The website uses a JSON file for search functionality and site navigation:

 - `assets/js/sitemap.json`: Defines the site structure for navigation and search
-- `assets/js/search.json`: Similar to sitemap, used for search functionality

-> **Important:** Both files need to be updated when adding new pages.
-Make sure the URL paths match between both files.
+> **Important:** This file needs to be updated when adding new pages to ensure proper search functionality.

 #### How to add a new page:

 1. Create your new HTML page in the appropriate directory (e.g., pages/blog/new_post.html)
-2. Add the page to both JSON files with the following format:
+2. Add the page to the sitemap.json file with the following format:

 ```json
 {